crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

   * Access controls and network segmentation
 * **Penalties**: Fines up to **$100,000/month** for non-compliance

-Describe the Payment Card Industry Data Standard Security, PCI DSS.
-Describe the goals and requirements of PCI DSS.
-Describe the scope of PCI DSS as it relates to people, process, and technology.
-Highlight new and key requirements for PCI DSS.
+- **Payment Card Industry Data Security Standard (PCI DSS):** This is the quintessential industry standard.
+It is created and maintained by the **PCI Security Standards Council** (founded by major credit card companies like Visa, MasterCard, etc.).
+Compliance is enforced through contracts with the card brands, not by a government legislature.
+While it has global reach, its authority comes from the private sector.

 The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard for organizations that issue credit cards or process credit card payments.

-“In 2004, the largest credit card companies, American Express, Discovery, Mastercard, Visa, they banded together to define a standard for data security.
+“In 2004, the largest credit card companies, American Express, Discovery, Mastercard, Visa, they banded together to define **a standard for data security**.
 The security standard gets revised periodically over the years as new standards and new technology become available.”

 “These companies will require, if you’re going to be engaged in any business and involves storage or transmission of credit card data that you secure that data to these standards.
 So store process or transmit credit cardholder data, that’s credit card numbers, any of that sort of thing.
 It covers both technical and operational practices.”

-“There are a total of 264 different individual requirements in 12 different groupings.
-If you’re engaged in an audit for PCI, one of the first things they do … defining scope, what is the scope of your environment, and how many of these 264 apply to you.
-So you’d go through the 12 different categories of these requirements from building and maintaining a secure network, protecting cardholder data, vulnerability management program, access control, monitoring, and testing your networks, and maintaining information security policy.
+“There are a total of **264 different individual requirements in 12 different groupings**.
+If you’re engaged in an audit for PCI, one of the first things they do … **defining scope, what is the scope of your environment, and how many of these 264 apply to you.** So you’d go through the 12 different categories of these requirements from building and maintaining a secure network, protecting cardholder data, vulnerability management program, access control, monitoring, and testing your networks, and maintaining information security policy.
 You go through all of these different categories.
 You’ll do an assessment that’s that whole readiness assessment we talked about in the scope, where you identify these different requirements and say how many of them are applicable to your environment.”

 “Cardholder data environment is the people, process, and technologies that store (cardholder data).
 In particular, looking at the primary account number or PAN data and it can be the cardholder name, the expiry date, the service code.
 They’re also looking at sensitive authentication data, so PINs … or anything else that is used to authenticate a credit card transaction.
 They’re looking at … ensuring that anything that processes, transmits, or stores this data, is considered in scope.”